katrinaji/ese5190Lab2_SDKGuide/README.md

 ```

 3. After a while, you will see a line: "Installation Successful!"
 This means Homebrew is installed on our system.
-4. Put in the following commands each by each to install the necessary package for this lab (cmake, ArmMbed/homebrew-formulae, and arm-none-eabi-gcc)
+4. Put in the following commands line by line to install the necessary package for this lab
+   - cmake
+   - ArmMbed/homebrew-formulae
+   - arm-none-eabi-gcc

 ```
 $ brew install cmake